davidde/resume/README.md

 All **values** in the `data.js` file are arrays; index 0 contains the English value, while index 1 contains the Dutch value.
 If no Dutch value is present, the page will default to the English value.
 If the value array in `data.js` is empty, nothing will be added to the resume.

 ## SVG inlining
-The `load-templates.js` script also inlines the `svg`'s from the `assets/images` folder directly into the HTML, so they can be styled with CSS.
-The required TailwindCSS classes for styling are directly added into the svg images themselves.
+The `load-templates.js` script also inlines the `svg`'s from the `assets/images` folder directly into the HTML, using the `data-svg` attributes from the template files.
+This way, the template files aren't polluted with hundreds of lines of svg code, while the svg's can still be styled with TailwindCSS.
+The TailwindCSS classes are directly embedded into the svg code itself.